samcat437/Milestone-1/README.md

 ### Home Page

-1. As a visiting user, I would like to be welcomed to the site.
-2. As a visiting user, I would like to watch a video of the group performing.
+1. As a visiting user, I would like to watch a video of the group performing.
-3. As a visiting user, I would like to read about the quartet.
+2. As a visiting user, I would like to read about the quartet.
-4. As a visiting user, I would like to navigate towards other pages of their website.
+3. As a visiting user, I would like to navigate towards other pages of their website.
-5. As a visiting user, I would like access to the group's social media.
+4. As a visiting user, I would like access to the group's social media.

 ### Weddings Page